-Supplier Advance Payments
+Prepaid Expenses and Supplier Advance Payments

-Supplier advance payments are typically for periods less than 12 months and primarily include amounts paid for grain purchases from suppliers and amounts paid to crop nutrient and crop protection product suppliers to lock in future supply, pricing and discounts.
+Prepaid expenses and supplier advance payments are typically for periods less than 12 months and include amounts paid in advance for products and services.
+Supplier advance payments are primarily for grain purchases from suppliers and amounts paid to crop nutrient and crop protection product suppliers to lock in future supply, pricing and discounts.